 The map updates to display the route, and the directions display in the Directions widget.

 - Each turn in the directions list is interactive.
-Click a turn to zoom to that location on the map.
+Click a turn to pan to that location on the map.
 The route leading to that turn also highlights on the map.

-- Click the print icon to open the directions in a new window for printing.
+- Click the print button to open the directions in a new window for printing.

 - To clear the current set of directions from the map, click Clear next to Get Directions.